heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## 2. Customize your DEV account

-Now that you've created a DEV account, it's time to customize it.
+Now that you've created a DEV account, it's time to customize your profile, choose tags to follow, and more.

 ### 2.1 Choose tags to follow